uvarc/rc-learning/content/courses/cpp-introduction/containers_templates.md

 }
 ```

-The standard library consists of _containers_, _algorithms_, _iterators_, and a number of general-purpose and numerical sublibraries.
+The standard library consists of _containers_, _algorithms_, _iterators_, and a number of general-purpose and numerical sub-libraries.
 A comprehensive list is [here](https://www.cplusplus.com/reference/).

 ### Useful Standard Containers